FoggyFinder/FSharpCoreRtTest/README.md

 We have identified several issues while testing.
 The main code tested was the F# cheatsheet, a production F# Xamarin.Forms app, and tail recursion and tail recursion and nested generics.

-The code demonstrating the issues found is here: https://github.com/FoggyFinder/FSharpCoreRtTest/tree/MainIssues The F# cheatsheet code is in another branch.
+The code demonstrating the issues found is here: https://github.com/FoggyFinder/FSharpCoreRtTest/tree/MainIssues .
 Please test further and give your results and conclusisions here.

 ## NewtonSoft.Json serialization: OK on UWP and CoreRT